NishaAnwar/Logical-Car-Parking-System/README.md

 ## 📌 Project Overview

-This project implements a smart car parking system entirely using digital logic components — no microcontroller or software involved.
+This project implements a smart car parking system entirely using digital logic components.
 IR sensors detect whether a parking slot is occupied or vacant, logic gates process the sensor signals, and LEDs provide visual feedback to drivers, indicating available and occupied spaces at a glance.

 The system improves parking efficiency, reduces congestion, and demonstrates how real-world automation problems can be solved with fundamental digital electronics.